kathawala/commento-ansible-playbook/README.md

    ```bash
    ansible-playbook -i hosts full_setup.yaml --ask-become-pass
    ```
+   _**note:**_ If your host machine runs Debian 10, ansible won't automatically determine the correct python interpreter, so you need to add the following flag `-e 'ansible_python_interpreter=/usr/bin/python3'` to the above command
 6. Done!
 Visit https://example.duckdns.org (replace with the domain name you entered in step 2) and register your site with your new self-hosted commento instance!

 ## Optional